-The imperfect is very common and indispensable for everyday speech, narrating, and reading.
+The imperfetto is very common and indispensable for everyday speech, narrating, and reading.

 The imperfetto allows you to talk about things that lasted in the past, it’s very useful when you want to talk about descriptions (of things, places or people) feelings, emotions, and habits.

-You need it to talk about actions that happened at the same time in the past.
+You need the imperfetto to talk about actions that happened at the same time in the past.

-You’ll find in this page some guidelines for choosing the imperfect over another past tense.
+You’ll find on this page some guidelines for choosing the imperfetto over other past tenses.

 Da bambina andavo in vacanza al mare (as a child I used to go to the sea)